 Far away from busy Königsstraße, small artisans' workshops and unusual shops have their own unique impact on Kassel's retail landscape.
 In the cultural and artists' quarter Vorderer Westen, for example, a “midinette“ makes tailor-made corset creations in her own studio, whilst you can buy more than 600 different types of walking sticks of all shapes in the “Stockshop“.
 The best place to buy your levitated water with natural energy is “Lichtquell“, and “Soki“ transforms old bed linen into charming sustainable products.
 A confectionery course in the “Pralinenwerkstatt“ is a great experience for chocolate lovers, and “Perlenrausch“ creates individual, unique pieces of jewellery.
-“Lifestyle“ turns customers into designers as they can choose the length and colour of the clothing themselves, and “Bommel“ turns second-hand fabrics into handmade clothes for children.
+And “Lifestyle“ turns customers into designers as they can choose the length and colour of the clothing themselve.
 Wow!
 Shopping in Kassel is so much fun!

 From A to B in an instant

 A relaxed shopping spree in Kassel is made even easier by the city's public transport system, which gets you where you want to go fast and without any hassle.
 In no time at all, passengers are transported to the stop they need via Kassel's well-developed rail network, in busses or on its RegioTrams which, by the way, also run far beyond the city.
 You can conveniently catch a RegioTram to one of the region's many attractive day trip destinations.
 You can buy tickets at the stops or on the bus, train or tram.
 You can also find all timetables and the entire route network on the homepage of Kassel's public transport provider, the Kasseler Verkehrs-Gesellschaft AG (KVG).
 So, what are you waiting for?
 Hop on and enjoy the ride!